veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-3.md

 categories: linux kubernetes
 ---

-Welcome to the final part of Kubernetes-The Hard Way With Docker & Flannel.
-In [part-1]({{ site.baseurl }}{% post_url 2019-1-17-kubernetes-the-hard-way-1 %}), we discussed about our cluster architecture, provisioned compute resources, generate certificates and kubeconfig nodes.
+Welcome to the final part of "Kubernetes-The Hard Way With Docker & Flannel" series.
+In [part-1]({{ site.baseurl }}{% post_url 2019-1-17-kubernetes-the-hard-way-1 %}), we discussed about our cluster architecture, provisioned compute resources, generate certificates and kubeconfig.
 In [previous post]({{ site.baseurl }}{% post_url 2019-1-17-kubernetes-the-hard-way-2 %}), we have bootstrapped controller nodes.

-In this post, we will bootstrap worker nodes which should make cluster up and at the end, perform smoke test on cluster
+In this post, we will bootstrap worker nodes and at the end, perform smoke test on cluster

 ## 9. Bootstrapping the Kubernetes Worker Nodes